 Data Services Platform

-Finally, Talend Administration Center enables you to access and manage the Routes or Services created from Talend Studio and published into the Artifact Repository, and set up and monitor their deployment and execution into the Talend Runtime .
+The Administration Center enables you to set up the execution of the tasks that handle routes or services execution into the Talend Runtime.
+Through the Administration Center, you can access and manage the Routes or Services created from Talend Studio and published into the Artifact Repository, and set up and monitor their deployment and execution into the Talend Runtime.
 For more information, see the Talend Administration Center User Guide.